dora-rs/dora/docs/src/rust-api.md

 The operator API is a framework for you to implement.
 The implemented operator will be managed by `dora`.
 This framework enable us to make optimisation and provide advanced features.
 It is the recommended way of using `dora`.

 An operator requires to be registered and implement the `DoraOperator` trait.
-It is composed of an `on_event` method that defines the behaviour of the operator when there is an event such as receiving an input for exemple.
+It is composed of an `on_event` method that defines the behaviour of the operator when there is an event such as receiving an input for example.

 ```rust
 {{#include ../../examples/rust-dataflow/operator/src/lib.rs:0:17}}